-Consider these options before you decide on a payday lender:
+Consider these options before you decide to take out a $300 payday loan lender:

 - Your employer.
 Some employers also offer pay advances.
 It often doesn’t hurt to ask if your employer is willing to give you a portion of your pay prior to payday.

 - Bank account overdraft.
 Overdraft fees are typically fixed around $5, making it an inexpensive option.
 But you might have to pay an additional $5 per day, week, month or item charged until you recover your balance.

 - Credit card cash advance.
 If you already have a credit card, you can take out a cash advance from an ATM.
 On a $300 cash advance, you’ll pay a fee of around $6 and a rate of around 19% to 24% APR.

 How to get a $300 loan